Yash-Singh1/schoolconnect-support-tracker/docs/stack.md

 ## Next.js Website

-The Next.js website that hosts the privacy policy, terms of sevice, and the backend uses Next.js 13 and TypeScript 4.9.
+The Next.js website that hosts the privacy policy, terms of service, and the backend.
+It uses Next.js 13 and TypeScript 4.9.

+## Notifications

+Notifications for the application are handled by Expo's Push Notifications API.
+The backend uses the Expo Server SDK to push notifications to the API.
+For scheduling notifications, the backend uses QStash to create a schedule.

 ## Documentation